Fulgione-group/ParaMask/README.md

 <br>

 ### 3. ParaMask_Cluster_Seeds
-In the final step, SNPs are clustered into multicopy haplotypes, and a comprehensive SNP annotation is provided.
-If multiple chromosomes are present, needs to be run seperately.
-This phase yields three output files:
+In the final step, SNPs are clustered into multicopy haplotypes, and SNPs are classified into single- and multicopy SNPs.
+If multiple chromosomes are present, this step needs to be run seperately on them.
+This step outputs the following files:

-- **.finalClass.het** file The original Het file with the definitive status.
+- **.finalClass.het** The original Het file with the final classification of SNPs.
 - **.clusters.txt** Cluster file outlining each multicopy SNP along with its annotation.
-- **.finalClass.bed** Bed file distinguishing single- and multicopy regions.
+- **.finalClass.bed** Bed file with single- and multicopy regions.

 <br>
 <br>